laravel/spark-docs/upgrade.md

 <a name="upgrade-spark-2.0.11"></a>
 ## Upgrading To Spark 2.0.11

-Spark 2.0.11 is shipped with a new option for GitHub-style teams that are path based, to enable this option you need to run the following migration:
+Spark 2.0.11 ships with a new option for GitHub-style teams that are path based.
+This feature is optional and if you are free to totally ignore it without any consequences in your Spark applications.

+Before enabling this option on an existing Spark application you will need to add a "slug" field to your teams database table.
+An example migration for performing this action is included below; however, you are free to write your own migration and customize the slug creation however you like.
+Team slugs must be unique per team across the entire application:

 ```php
 <?php